Vanavara Airport

 Vanavara Airport (ICAO: UNIW) is an airport in Russia located 2 km northeast of Vanavara.
 It is a civilian airport with a well-maintained concrete runway and a utilitarian transport layout.
+The airport was first opened in 1948.
 The forest clearway is cleared out to 3 km, suggesting that the runway length may have been longer decades ago.
+A nearby airport is Aksenovo Airport.